ZiyadC/oci-migration/peoplesoft-move-improve/6fileserver/fileserver.md

     Click **Create**.

-3. Refresh the page and watch the Fss Status change to: **Initiating File Storage Service**
+3. Refresh the page and watch the Fss Status change to: **Creating File Storage Service**

     ![Refresh the page and watch the Fss Status change to: Initiating File Storage Service](./images/initiating.png " ")